-Other Springs to Visit on 4th of July Weekend
+Worth the Drive: Other Florida Springs to Visit on 4th of July Weekend

 Juniper Springs, Ocala National Forest

-Alternatively, Alexander Springs is also within the Ocala National Forest area.
+Alternatively, Alexander Springs is also within the Ocala National Forest system.
 Camping, swimming, snorkeling, hiking and canoeing are popular activities here.
-Notably, Alexander Springs is the only place in the Ocala National Forest where scuba diving is permitted on 4th of July weekend.
+Notably, Alexander Springs is the only place in the Ocala National Forest where scuba diving is permitted, although the Holiday weekend may affect that.